 The District may request, but shall not require the Complainant to submit a Complaint on the form prescribed by the Chancellor of the California Community Colleges.
 A copy of the form will be available the District's Human Resources website.
-A Complainant shall report a verbal Complaint to the [designate position].
-The [designate position] shall record the verbal Complaint in writing.
-The [designate position] will take steps to ensure the writing accurately reflects the facts alleged by the Complainant.
+A Complainant shall report a verbal Complaint to the Assistant Superintendent/Vice President of Human Resources.
+The Assistant Superintendent/Vice President of Human Resources shall record the verbal Complaint in writing.

+The Assistant Superintendent/Vice President of Human Resources will take steps to ensure the writing accurately reflects the facts alleged by the Complainant.